Shishir-S-H/Kaleidoscope/README.md

 python tests/test_end_to_end.py
 ```

-Note: See `tests/` for unit/integration tests and `comprehensive-test.sh` for an end-to-end operational check on servers.
+Note: See `tests/` for unit/integration tests and `scripts/test/` for operational test scripts.

 ### Manual Testing